amirrezasadeqi/dwm/README.md

 ## Please install `libxft-bgra`!

 This build of dwm does not block color emoji in the status/info bar, so you must install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) from the AUR, which fixes a libxft color emoji rendering problem, otherwise dwm will crash upon trying to render one.
 Hopefully this fix will be in all libxft soon enough.

+## Notes:

+	1.2021-01-24 03:40: I use polybar-dwm-module instead of the original repo of polybar. it is adapted fork of polybar for using with dwm.